1948 Atlantic hurricane season: Hurricane Nine (Fox)

-The Miami Hurricane of 1948

 On October 3, a tropical depression developed over the northwestern Caribbean Sea.
 The storm intensified into a tropical storm, designated as Tropical Storm Fox by the Air Weather Service in real time, early on October 4.
 Several hours later, the storm became a hurricane.
 Fox then significantly deepened, peaking as a Category 3 intensity with maximum sustained winds of 125 mph early on October 5.
 Around that time, Fox made landfall in eastern Pinar del Río Province of Cuba.
 Fox crossed the island and emerged into the Straits of Florida a few hours later.
 Late on October 5, the hurricane made landfall on Bahia Honda Key, Florida, with winds of 105 mph and near Flamingo about two hours later.
 Fox emerged into the Atlantic Ocean near Fort Lauderdale early on October 6.
 The storm moved northeastward and later curved to the east-northeast.
 Late on October 7, Fox made landfall on Bermuda with winds of 105 mph.
 Fox weakened over the next several days and later executed a large cyclonic loop.
 By October 16, it became extratropical while well east-southeast of Newfoundland.

 In Cuba, homes and cattle were swept away by flash flooding.
 Eleven deaths and about 300 injuries were attributed to the tropical cyclone.
 Damage in the country reached about $6 million.
 The storm brought strong winds to Florida, with a sustained wind speed of 122 mph at Naval Air Station Key West.
 Heavy rainfall exceeding 9.5 in in Miami and three tornadoes also contributed to the damage in South Florida.
 Throughout the state, 674 homes were severely damaged or destroyed, while 45 other buildings were demolished.
 Overall, damage in Florida reached $5.5 million and there were no deaths, but 36 injuries, none of which were serious.
 In Bermuda, buildings were unroofed and the sides of some structures were knocked down.
 Electrical light wires and telephone lines were toppled across the island.
 Damage totaled over $1 million.